restic/others/README.md

 =======================

 Tags used below:
+- `authenticated`: Uses cryptographic signatures or MAC tags to ensure integrity
 - `dedup`: Supports deduplication
 - `encrypted`: Supports encrypting data locally (stored encrypted on the backup medium)
-- `go`: Written in Go-lang
+- `golang`: Written in Go-lang
 - `gpg`: Uses GPG for the underlying encryption
-- `authenticated`: Uses cryptographic signatures or MAC tags to ensure integrity
+- `incremental`: Support for incremental backups (through deltas or local deduplication)
 - `python`: Written in Python
 - `review`: Needs to be reviewed by the authors of this list in order to revise the tags assigned here.
+- `rsync`: Uses `rsync` or `librsync`
+- `s3`: Supports Amazon S3-compatible backends
+- `ssh`: Supports SFTP/SCP backends
 - `unmaintained`: Looks unmaintained / dead

 The following list is sorted alphabetically: